 Apraxia occurs when there is a neural inefficiency disrupting the pathways that carry messages from the brain to the mouth muscles.
 The brain knows what it wants to say but cannot properly coordinate the movements needed to produce the sounds.

 The issue lies in planning and sequencing the precise movements needed for speech.
-Apraxia affects motor planning of speech, not language understanding, intelligence, or muscle strength.
-People with apraxia know exactly what they want to say but struggle to execute the motor movements. https://speechapraxia.co.uk/about-sauk/f/from-brain-to-mouth-understanding-speech-motor-planning?
+Apraxia affects motor planning of speech, not language understanding, intelligence, or muscle strength. https://speechapraxia.co.uk/about-sauk/f/from-brain-to-mouth-understanding-speech-motor-planning?

 Unlike aphasia (language difficulty) or dysarthria (muscle weakness affecting speech), apraxia specifically impacts the brain's ability to coordinate the complex movements required for accurate speech production.